Bouteilles à gaz — Bouteilles à gaz en acier sans soudure — Gas cylinders Periodic inspection and testing

 Each cylinder shall be submitted to regular inspections and tests.
 The following guidelines, where applicable, form the requirements for such examinations and tests and are explained more fully in later clauses:

-8. inspection of valve and other accessories (Clause 12);
+- inspection of the valve and other accessories (Clause 12);

-12. rejection and rendering cylinder unserviceable (Clause 16).
+- rejection and rendering the cylinder unserviceable (Clause 16).

 It is recommended that the procedures a) to l) be performed in the sequence listed.
 In particular, the check of the internal condition [d)] should be carried out before the pressure test or before the ultrasonic examination [g)].